 Adjust with salt and pepper if needed.

-This cucumber salad with sour cream dressing is a delicious side dish to serve on a keto diet as a side to grilled meat or seafood.
+This cucumber salad with sour cream dressing is a delicious side dish to serve on a keto diet as a side to perfectly cooked grilled steak or seafood.

 It’s a pleasant summer salad for everyone, keto eaters or not, that is also gluten-free and perfect for summer BBQ gatherings.